 If in doubt, updose.
 Too much one day won’t kill you but too little will.

 Finding the right steroid and right dose for you is imperative to your quality of life.
 Prednisone DOES NOT work for me.
-Hydrocortisone does.
+Hydrocortisone worked better.
+The pump worked the best.
 Some people are the exact opposite.

 When I was working I was on 60mg HC and had NO weight issues and was able to function.